XingchenCedricXu/xingchencedricxu.github.io/_pages/research.md

 author_profile: true
 ---

-* denotes first-author or co-first-author papers. + denotes the first author's first paper targeting a top-tier journal.
+* denotes first-author or co-first-author papers. + denotes the first author's inaugural paper of their PhD program, targeting a top-tier journal.

 ## Works on Human-AI interaction and AI-AI interaction